Mitochondrial diseases can be classified in a number of different ways.

-The following section gives detailed information on specific mitochondrial syndromes and has been taken directly from the Wellcome Trust Centre for Mitochondrial Disease Research.
+The following section gives detailed information on specific mitochondrial syndromes and has been taken directly from the Wellcome Centre for Mitochondrial Research website.
 It is not an exhaustive list but covers the most common syndromes.

 Who does it affect?

-There is no specific treatment for Alper's disease, but symptoms can be relieved to an extent with anticonvulsants.
-It is important that Sodium Valproate is avoided as this commonly used anticonvulsant can bring on the liver failure.
-Liver transplant has proved unsuccessful in patients with Alper's disease.
+There is no specific treatment for Alpers’ syndrome but symptoms can be relieved, to an extent, with anticonvulsants.
+It is important that sodium valproate is avoided as this commonly used anticonvulsant can bring on liver failure in Alpers’ syndrome.
+Liver transplant has proved unsuccessful in patients with Alpers’ syndrome.

-If the genetic faults are present, then there is nothing that can be taken during pregnancy or given to the infant that will prevent Alper's occurring.
+If the genetic mistakes are present, then there is nothing that can be taken during pregnancy or given to the infant that will prevent Alpers’ syndrome occurring.

-However, once the faults in POLG have been identified, it is possible to offer prenatal testing in the next pregnancy.
-This form of prevention is only suitable for those people who would consider termination, and would usually be done after 10-12 weeks of the pregnancy by testing a small number of cells removed from the placenta (known as chorionic villus biopsy.)
+However, once a genetic mistake in POLG has been identified, there are reproductive options that can be offered to prevent Alpers’ syndrome in the next pregnancy.
+One option is prenatal testing.
+This form of prevention is only suitable for those people who would consider termination and would usually be done after 10-12 weeks of the pregnancy by chorionic villus biopsy.

-The POLG gene is examined in this biopsy to see which copies have been inherited.
+The POLG gene is examined in DNA from the biopsy to see which copies have been inherited.
 If both faulty copies have been inherited then termination of the pregnancy is offered.
-In the UK there are 3 centres in Newcastle, London and Oxford that offer this genetic testing service.
+This type of prenatal testing is also available for other genetic causes of Alpers’ syndrome.

 The term depletion refers to the markedly decreased amount of mitochondrial DNA found in muscle, liver and brain tissues in these disorders.
 These are severe disorders presenting in early infancy or childhood with profound weakness, encephalopathy, seizures and liver failure.